JosephLeedy/magento2-module-custom-fees/README.md

 information, including a description of the issue or error, what you were doing when it occurred, what versions of Magento Open Source or Adobe Commerce and PHP are installed and any other pertinent details.
-I will do my best to respond to your request in a timely manner, typically within 24-48 business hours (Monday through Friday from 9:00AM—5:00PM U.S. Eastern Time, excluding holidays).
+I will do my best to respond to your request in a timely manner.

 ## License